phdata/streamliner/README.md

 user=[Artifactory username]
 password=[Artifactory password]
 ```
-- Change the current version to the new version to the `version` file
+- Change the current version to the new version in the `version` file.
-- Run `make publish` to publish the .jar
+- Run `sbt clean package publish` to publish the .jar.

-The release folder will show up in [phData's Artifactory](https://repository.phdata.io/artifactory/list/libs-release-local/io/phdata/pipewrench/pipewrench_2.11/)
+The release folder will show up in [phData's Artifactory libs](https://repository.phdata.io/artifactory/list/libs-release-local/io/phdata/pipewrench/pipewrench_2.11/).